EarthLink offers reliable internet service across the U.S.—but you can find cheaper options that are just as good.

 Dollar value

 EarthLink delivers solid services to a lot of customers, and you get solid value thanks to the unlimited data and lack of seasonal price hikes.
-Grant, who went with the EarthLink Fiber 100Mbps plan at $59.95 per month, feels she gets her money’s worth: “The plan's unlimited data cap ensures that my extensive online activities remain uninterrupted.”
+Grant, who went with the EarthLink Fiber 100Mbps plan at $59.95 per month (at the time), feels she gets her money’s worth: “The plan's unlimited data cap ensures that my extensive online activities remain uninterrupted.”

 Still, it’s worth noting that EarthLink usually costs more than other internet options.
 In fact, EarthLink plans often cost more than the exact same plans offered by the original provider.
-For example, AT&T’s 500Mbps fiber plan costs $65 a month through AT&T but $79.95 a month with EarthLink.
+For example, when you compare AT&T Fiber and EarthLink, AT&T’s 500Mbps fiber plan costs $65 a month, while EarthLink's 500Mbps plan costs $79.95.
 That’s nearly 25% more per month without 25% more value.
 As the kids say—oof.
 (At least there are no automatic price hikes.)

 While you get unlimited data for EarthLink’s prices, you don’t get much else extra to make the price tag worth it.
 You have to pay additional fees if you want to use some of EarthLink’s perks, like its child online monitoring service, EarthLink Guardian.